 - The ability to work evenings and weekends, as needed;

-- Access to reliable transportation and the ability to travel into Boston and across the state regularly and to out-of-state meetings for 3-5 days duration two times per year.
+- Access to reliable transportation and the ability to travel into Boston twice weekly and to other communities in MA

 Details: We are a virtual organization and candidates may be based anywhere in Massachusetts.
 You will work from a home office and will need access to reliable transportation for meetings across the state.
 During the pandemic and while the stay-at-home requirements are in place, our staff will not be doing any in-person meetings or travel.
 This a full-time job and reports to the MA Organizing Manager.